Splode/hackwild/_posts/2020-06-10-go-input-validation-and-testing.md

 This process can be used to validate and test many types of data, as well.
 Maybe you are working with complex mapping or a public health datasets.

 Validating data, even if you are confident the data is in good shape, is a smart and defensive strategy.
-It increases the chances that the data you are working with has the type and structure that you expect.
+It increases the chances the data you are working with has the type and structure that you expect.

 The [repo for this exercise](https://github.com/splode/go-input-validation-demo) is available on GitHub.